kwonjs/usda_sugar/README.md

 But there was a second issue.

-2. "NA" was showing up on a lot of the columns, specifically for information on total imports of HCFS per year in 1000 short tons.
+**2nd issue**: "NA" was showing up on a lot of the columns, specifically for information on total imports of HCFS per year in 1000 short tons.
 This not available data was causing the new columns showing the conversion to display "#VALUE!"

 I wanted to compare data that was available for all sweeteners in all categories, so I decided to omit analyzing these years.
 When I was preparing the data for analysis, I used the "paste values only" special function.